Home Entrepreneurship The Dark Side of Entrepreneurship

 We leave our jobs out of frustration, salary issues, family issues, and many other reasons.

-I wasn’t very fond of my job, but it was not a reason big enough to leave my job.
+I wasn’t very fond of my job, but that was not a reason big enough to leave.

-For me, the fascination to build something of my own was more prominent than anything else, and fuelling my fascination was my ‘entrepreneur friend.’
+For me, the fascination to build something of my own was more prominent than anything else, and fuelling my passion was my ‘entrepreneur friend.’

 His entrepreneurial stories dwarfed my corporate drudgery.